-- The Sub-fund mainly invests in fixed-income securities denominated in euros; - The Sub-fund may invest more than 35% of the assets invested in securities and money market instruments issued or guaranteed by the Netherlands, Germany, Italy, Spain and France or by a regulatory body in said Member States and has received dispensation from the AFM for this purpose in accordance with Article 136(2) of the Decree on Business Conduct Supervision of Financial Enterprises (Besluit Gedragstoezicht financiële ondernemingen); - In so far as investments are made in other currencies of developed countries, the aim is to hedge the entire currency and interest-rate risks; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - In order to promote the efficient management of the assets, the management of the cash reserves of NN Paraplufonds 4 N.V. will be centralised by the manager with a view to reducing the risk by way of diversification, whereby the aim is also to achieve the best possible return.
-By way of this cash management, the manager expects to achieve a better result than if the monies were managed on an individual basis.
+- The Sub-fund may invest more than 35% of the assets invested in securities and money market instruments issued or guaranteed by the Netherlands, Germany, Italy, Spain, France, the United Kingdom, the United States, Canada, Australia, Japan, Korea and New Zealand or by a regulatory body in said states and has received dispensation from the AFM for this purpose in accordance with Article 136(2) of the Decree on Business Conduct Supervision of Financial Enterprises (Besluit Gedragstoezicht financiële ondernemingen); - If the manager considers such to be appropriate, risks, such as currency risks, for example, may be hedged against the index; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - In order to promote the efficient management of the assets, the management of the cash reserves of Goldman Sachs Paraplufonds 4 N.V. will be centralised by the manager with a view to reducing the risk by way of diversification, whereby the aim is also to achieve the best possible return; - By way of this cash management, the manager expects to achieve a better result than if the monies were managed on an individual basis.
 As a result, it will choose to invest in money market funds and/or to hold deposits; - Additional income may be generated by entering into "lending transactions" (the lending of securities from the investment portfolio); - The Sub-fund may enter into repurchase agreements.
-In this respect, the Sub-fund may act as the buyer (reverse repo) or the seller (repo); - With due regard for the provisions on leveraged financing in the prospectus, the maximum expected gross leverage (sum of notionals) of the Sub-fund is 250% and the maximum expected net leverage (commitment method) is 150%; - The global exposure of this Sub-fund is determined in accordance with the relative Value-at-Risk method; - The manager of Goldman Sachs Paraplufonds 4 N.V. is authorised to enter into short-term loans, as debtor, for the benefit of the Sub-fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Sub-fund invests worldwide in financial instruments with counterparties approved by the manager.
+In this respect, the Sub-fund may act as the buyer (reverse repo) or the seller (repo); - With due regard for the provisions on leveraged financing in the prospectus, the maximum expected gross leverage (sum of notionals) of the Sub-fund is 400% and the maximum expected net leverage (commitment method) is 300%; - The global exposure of this Sub-fund is determined in accordance with the relative Value-at-Risk method; - The manager of Goldman Sachs Paraplufonds 4 N.V. is authorised to enter into short-term loans, as debtor, for the benefit of the Sub-fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Sub-fund invests worldwide in financial instruments with counterparties approved by the manager; - The Sub-fund may invest via Bond Connect, a market that facilitates direct investments in the Chinese bond market.
+Bonds that can be invested in via Bond Connect are bonds of companies or government bonds of the People's Republic of China ('PRC') denominated in renminbi.
+The Sub-fund is therefore potentially exposed to risks specific to the PRC, including, but not limited to, the risk of geographical concentration, the risk of changes to the PRC's political, social or economic policy, marketability and volatility risk, RMB currency risk and tax risks with respect to the PRC.
+The Sub-fund is also subject to the specific risks of investing through Bond Connect, such as quota restrictions, trade restrictions, restrictions on foreign bond interests, suspension of trading, cancellation of participating bonds, clearing and settlement risks, depositary risks, uncertainty surrounding the recognition of property rights or regulatory risks and operational risks.
+Bond Connect is a relatively new way to invest in the Chinese bond market, which means that some rules have not been tested and are subject to change.
+This may have negative implications for the Sub-fund.

-2.10 Dividend policy
+2.7 Dividend policy